gmvoit/just-the-docs/descriptions/FittingData.md

 ## Model Output

-A variety of potentially observable atmospheric characteristics can be used to test **ExpCGM** models for galactic atmospheres, to apply contraints on them through comparisons with observations, and to compare observations with simulations within the input parameter space.
+A variety of potentially observable atmospheric characteristics can be used to test **ExpCGM** models for galactic atmospheres, to derive contraints on model parameters, and to compare observations with simulations within the input parameter space.

 ### Radial Profiles